Preconference Workshops for the 2020 Conference will be posted when available.

-All preconferences are $25 and will be held the first day of the Conference, Wednesday, March 13, 2019.
+All preconferences are $25 and are on the first day of the Conference, Wednesday, March 11, 2020, unless otherwise noted.

 You can sign up for preconferences while registering for the conference.
 If you have already registered for the conference and would like to add a preconference workshop, please follow these steps.

 P1: Speaking the Same Language: Cross-Cultural Competencies and Working with International Students

 8-11 am | Wednesday, March 11

 In today’s global community, academic advisors at colleges and universities are constantly engaging with students and colleagues from a wide variety of cultures and nationalities.
 As we shift toward this “new normal,” it is imperative that advisors develop global communication skills in order to best meet the needs of all students and work effectively with diverse faculty and staff.

 In this workshop, our goals are to define culture and identify what culture means for each of us; identify how our cultural identities and values may interact with those of our students and colleagues; and develop effective communication strategies we can implement immediately.
 Through theoretical analysis and collaborative activities, participants in this workshop will hone their cross-cultural communication skills in order to better work with international students and professionals on their campuses.

 P2: Assessment of Academic Advising

 9-11 am | Wednesday, March 11